Imperial and Scenic China Family Tour

 Good to know:

-After returning to Beijing, you get to visit the Temple of Heaven, surrounded by a beautiful park.
-Here the emperors made their offerings for a good harvest each year, and where locals now do their daily exercises and practice singing and dancing.
-Some fly kites; ask your guide for possibility to do this with your children.
+After returning to Beijing, you will get to visit the Temple of Heaven, surrounded by a beautiful park.
+There, the emperors made their offerings for a good harvest each year, and locals now do their daily exercises there and practice singing and dancing.

 Good to know: